Binary Options Trading in Spain

 Regulation of binary options has become a complicated issue.
 This is because on one hand, there is the MiFID protocol which is supposed to break down boundaries and allow for assimilation of various markets in Europe.
 On the other hand, there are individual countries trying to control what happens in the financial markets within their borders, even when these actions may contradict the spirit of MiFID.
 Spain is one of those countries that was faced with this conflict.
 This is why the Spanish regulator has been more careful in its approach to binary options.

 Spain has had its fair share of binary options scams.
 Many of these occurred when there was no clear-cut policy on considering binary options as financial assets worthy of regulation, which opened the door to many a trader getting scammed.
-Now that regulation of binary options is being taken more serious across the world, the Spanish regulator has also decided to step up its game in this regard.
+Now that regulation of binary options is being taken more seriously across the world, the Spanish regulator has also decided to step up its game in this regard.

 The financial markets in Spain are regulated by the Comison National del Mercado de Valores, or the CNMV.
 Also known as the National Securities Market Commission in English, the CNMV has come up with new guidelines to determine how binary options should be offered to Spanish citizens.
 The CNMV also puts out lots of information to people trading binary options in Spain about the structure of the binary options market and any inherent risks therein.